 These are just a few of the questions you should be asking yourself to help you determine what is most important in your house hunt.
 Sometimes these answers can help further narrow down areas of focus and will help you make the best home buying decision.

 Need help determining your priorities?
 We can help you think through the process.
-Call or email us.
+Our Austin Relocation Survey is a great place to start.
+Prefer to speak to us directly?
+Call us at (512) 827-8323 or email us.

 Step 5: Narrow Down Austin Neighborhoods and Areas